 These other legal claims – which are entirely separate from the Worker’s Comp system – are called “Third Party Claims” and often arise as a result of an industrial accident.
 The injured worker must know and be aware of certain things to do immediately after an incident.
 First, that person should call a lawyer; even if limited to “Comp” payments, a lawyer can help to better navigate the process.

 In addition, an injured worker should give some consideration to the precise facts of what happened.
 Do other companies and people have access to the site?
 Did any other group supply machinery, equipment, safety gear, vehicles, or anything else that was involved in the injury?
 Who owns the property itself, and what is their involvement in the activities that took place?
 These are all important questions that may help establish that a third party might share some responsibility.

-The lawyers at Decof, Decof & Barry have years of experience addressing such third-party claims.
+The lawyers at Decof, Decof & Barry, P.C. have years of experience addressing such third-party claims.
 We can also coordinate with appropriate workers’ compensation lawyers to maximize the available benefits.
-If you or a loved one has been injured in an industrial accident, you should call us.
+If you or a loved one has been injured in an industrial accident, you should contact us.
 We can help by investigating and pursuing the full scope of the reasons and legal responsibility for the incident.